-11 CSR 45-5.184 Table Game Cards-Receipt, Storage, Inspections, and Removal from Use
+11 CSR 45-5.184 Cards-Receipt, Storage, Inspections, and Removal from Use

-PURPOSE: This rule establishes procedures for the handling of table game cards within the gaming operation.
+PURPOSE: This rule establishes procedures for the handling of cards within the gaming operation.

-- (1) When decks of table game cards are received for use in the facility from a licensed supplier, the decks shall be placed for storage in a primary or secondary storage area by at least (2) employees, one (1) of whom shall be from the table games department and the other from the casino security or casino accounting department.
-The primary card storage area shall be located in a secure place, the location and physical characteristics of which shall be approved by the commission.
-Secondary storage areas, if needed, shall be used for the storage of surplus cards.
-Cards maintained in secondary storage areas shall be transferred to the primary card storage area before being distributed to the pits or tables.
-All secondary storage areas shall be located in secure areas, the location and physical characteristics of which shall be approved by the commission. - (2) All primary and secondary storage areas shall have two (2) separate locks.
-The casino security department shall be the authorized user of one (1) key and the pit manager, poker room manager, or supervisor thereof in the organizational hierarchy shall be the authorized user of the other key. - (3) Immediately prior to the commencement of each gaming day and at other times as may be necessary, the pit manager, poker room manager, or supervisor thereof, in the presence of a casino security officer, shall remove the appropriate number of decks of table games cards from the primary card storage area for that gaming day.
+- (1) When decks of cards are received for use in the licensed facility from the licensed supplier, they shall be placed for storage in a locked cabinet in the cashiers' cage or within a primary or secondary storage area by at least two (2) individuals, one (1) of whom shall be from the casino department and the other from the casino security department or casino accounting department.
+The cabinet or primary storage area shall be located in the cashiers' cage or in another secure place, the location and physical characteristics of which shall be approved by the commission.
+Secondary storage areas shall be used for the storage of surplus cards.
+Cards maintained in secondary storage areas shall not be distributed to gaming pits or tables for use in gaming until the cards have been moved to a primary storage area.
+All secondary storage areas shall be located in secure areas, the location and physical characteristics of which shall be approved by the commission.
+Nothing herein shall preclude a licensee from having a separate storage area for the cards to be used at the game of poker; provided, however, the location and physical characteristics of the separate storage area shall be approved by the commission. - (2) All primary, secondary and poker storage areas, other than the cashiers' cage, shall have two (2) separate locks.
+The casino security department shall maintain one (1) key and the casino department or cashiers' cage shall maintain the other key; provided, however, that no person employed by the casino department below the assistant shift manager in the organizational hierarchy shall have access to the casino department key for the primary and secondary storage areas and no person below the poker shift supervisor in the organizational hierarchy shall have access to the casino department key to the poker storage area.
+Cards stored in a cabinet within the cashiers' cage shall be secured by a lock, the key to which shall be maintained by an assistant shift manager or casino supervisor thereof